-The definition of Domestic Violence includes, any pattern of controlling or coercive or threatening behaviour, (psychological, physical, sexual, financial or emotional) between those aged 16 or over who are or who have been intimate partners or family members regardless of gender or sexuality.
+The definition of Domestic Violence includes any pattern of controlling or coercive or threatening behaviour, (psychological, physical, sexual, financial or emotional) between those aged 16 or over who are or who have been intimate partners or family members regardless of gender or sexuality.

-The definition of harm as amended the Adoption & Children Act 2002:

-Impairment suffered from seeing or hearing the ill treatment of another' particularly in the home, even though they themselves have not been directly assaulted or abused http://www.refuge.org.uk/our-work/our-services/one-stop-shop-services/the-gaia-centre/
+The definition of harm as amended the Adoption & Children Act 2002: Impairment suffered from seeing or hearing the ill treatment of another' particularly in the home, even though they themselves have not been directly assaulted or abused

+Exposure to domestic abuse can have a serious , long lasting emotional and psychological impact on children.
+In some cases the child may blame themselves for the abuse.
 The harm suffered will vary according to the child's resilience or otherwise to his or her particular circumstances.
 We recognise that the victim's capacity to protect their child/ren is diminished through anxiety about their own circumstances.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.

-LNS will allow an opportunity for the abused partner to disclose the harm.
+London Nautical School will allow an opportunity for the abused partner to disclose the harm.
 We will ensure that all information is dealt with securely and sensitively and refer the matter to Lambeth children's social care where there is a child/ren at risk of significant harm and/or neglect.
-Lambeth has commissioned the Gaia Centre to offer support for young people 13+.
+Lambeth has commissioned the Gaia Centre to offer support for victims of domestic abuse.